A New Door to Open and Explore What’s Behind It

 At the time, Highlights for Children was one of my favorite publications, particularly the “Hidden Pictures” section.
 I’m certain that is how I had learned clues were important.
 My mother hid Christmas cookies because they’d get eaten before the holidays arrived, but I found them!
 Another quality I’ve acquired was seeking clues and where to find things.

 While my college years were exciting and exploratory, the different colleges and universities I attended offered me new doors to open and explore what was behind them.
 I tried new things.
 As a young adult, I searched far and wide for inspiration.
 I discovered writing as I saw the need to explain, interpret, and tell a story.
-I learned to express myself through new vistas and found this one lesson was most meaningful: It’s up to me.
+I learned to express myself through new vistas and found this one lesson most meaningful: It’s up to me.

 Later on, experience would become my best teacher as I saw opportunities to gather material for later use.
 (Don’t underestimate experience!)
-My MBA, my journey into journalism, fashion, environmental planning, information technology, Internet entrepreneurship, publishing, and other fields offered me pathways to knowledge and interesting subject matter.
+My MBA, my journey into journalism, fashion, environmental planning, information technology, Internet entrepreneurship, and publishing offered me pathways to knowledge and interesting subject matter.
 The corporate corridors and its many doorways intrigued me as I wrote for shareholders, innovators, and end users.
 It was then I decided I would create my own material.

 Neil Gaiman, a storyteller and excellent teacher of the writer’s craft, describes a metaphor, “the writer’s compost,” of collecting scraps and letting them accumulate for use later on.
 So that’s what I’d been doing: tapping into my imagination and merging experience with my own creativity and spin.
 “And then what happened?”
 Gaiman said.
 (It’s a child’s game of discovery, and what drives the story.)
 My debut novel was finished!
 Now as I conduct a search for an agent/publisher, I’ve started a second novel and a children’s book collection–all of which I hope readers will have in their hands soon to enjoy and find entertaining.